Your health

 Please ask your GP if you have a preference.
 Shingrix® will usually be given to people aged 65 years and those over 50 with weakened immune systems.

-For information on the shingles vaccine, visit the NHS website.
+Find out about the shingles vaccine on the NHS website.

 Diagnosing cancer early can make all the difference.

 Free cancer screening for certain types of cancer is available on the NHS for some people.
-Visit the NHS website to find out more.
+For more information, view cancer screening on the NHS website.

 You can also find out more information including FAQs from the NHS in North West London.